Multiobjective Test Problems with Degenerate Pareto Fronts: Test Problems

-Based on the basic principles and the above three characteristics, we present here a representative set of test problems with degenerate PFs, called as DPF\footnote{The MATLAB code of the proposed test problems is available at http://machineilab.org/users/zhenliangli/code/dpf.zip.}.
+Based on the basic principles and the above three characteristics, we present here a representative set of test problems with degenerate PFs, called as DPF\footnote{The MATLAB code of the proposed test problems is available at https://liangli-zhen.github.io/code/dpf.zip.}.
 The essential objectives are carefully selected/designed with diverse properties which cover a good representation of various real-world scenarios, such as being multimodal, disconnected, partially separable, biased, and having different shapes of PFs.
-The characteristics and features of these five test problems are summarized in Tab.~\ref{tab0}.
+The characteristics and features of these five test problems are summarised in Table~\ref{tab0}.
 More test problems can also be constructed by designing different essential objective functions and transforming functions.